 Student accounts are just like regular bank accounts, but come with incentives or freebies, as well as offering an interest free overdraft that is unique to this kind of account.
 When looking at the right one for you, it’s useful to look at the offering from each bank.
 Whilst free gifts are great, they don’t beat a generous 0% interest overdraft, so make sure the right bank for you has a good balance.

 Once you’re all set up, it’s so important to remember that this isn’t free money.
-Using your overdraft is a good way of working on your credit score (you can read more on what affects your score here), but the key thing to remember is that this isn’t free money.
+Using your overdraft is a good way of working on your credit score (you can read our blog on what affects your credit score), but the key thing to remember is that this isn’t free money.
 Whatever is borrowed will have to be repaid, and the interest free offer is only applicable whilst you’re at university.
 Three or four years may seem like an eternity, but you would be surprised how quickly it comes round.

 As you will know from the student loan application process, the amount received varies from person to person, depending on personal circumstances.
 Although the maintenance loan is there to support you, you may find when looking at your budget, that you don’t have quite enough to cover everything you want to do.
 Don’t panic, this is pretty normal.